 Getting People Paddling since 1978!

-Paddling South Australia Inc. is the governing body of paddle sport and recreation in South Australia, and is affiliated with Australian Canoeing (the national association) and the SA Olympic Council.
+Paddle SA is the governing body of paddle sport and recreation in South Australia, and is affiliated with Paddle Australia (the national association) and the SA Olympic Council.

-Each discipline is administered by a standing committee of Paddling South Australia, and information is available on this web site.
+Each discipline is administered by a standing committee of Paddle South Australia, and information is available on this web site.
 Affiliated clubs are also provided with links.

 Board of directors